Analytic Quality Glossary

 analytical review

-CHEA, defines recognition is the United States as
+The Council For Higher Education Accreditation (CHEA) (2002), defines recognition is the United States as:

 Acknowledgment that an accrediting organization meets or surpasses standards set by the entity conducting the recognition review.